mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 Note: There's some fine print, which you can probably ignore, but here it is just in case you want the details.
-These outputs are driven by Darlington chips that have a hard limit of 500mA per port (so 1A per **flasher** port, since we're using the Darlington ports in pairs).
+These outputs are driven by Darlington chips that have a hard limit of 500mA per port (400mA after 20% safety margin; the current limit per flasher port is double this because each flasher port is powered by two Darlington ports).
 But these chips also have an **aggregate** power limit on total heat dissipation through the whole chip at any given time, when you take into account how many ports are activated simultaneously.
-This total power limit can effectively reduce the per-port limit below 500mA.
+This total power limit can work out to be less then 500mA per port in cases when most or all of the ports are activated at the same time.
 So it's not entirely accurate to say that the per-port flasher limit is a simple 800mA (after the safety margin).
 So why did we say 800mA?
 Because we can't give you a simple, single number for this aggregate limit, the way we can with the hard per-port limit.
 The aggregate limit is a limit on total power dissipation, and it's a function of several variables that depend upon how you're using the chip in real time.
-If you want the details, refer to the ULN2803A data sheet; the version of the data sheet from Texas Instruments has the best explanation I've seen on how to calculate the limit.
+If you want the details, refer to the ULN2803A data sheet; the version of the data sheet from Texas Instruments has the best and most detailed explanation I've seen on how to calculate the limit.
 Each group of four flashers is connected through one Darlington chip: flashers 1-4 are on one chip, 5-8 are on a second chip, 9-12 are on a third, and 13-16 (16 being the Strobe port) are on a fourth.
 The aggregate limit thus applies (separately) to each of these four groups.
 The aggregate limit only becomes important if you're running many ports from a group at once, continuously, or at least at high duty cycle.
-In real pin cab situations, this rarely happens, so I'm pretty comfortable in my own builds just sticking to the 800mA per flasher port limit and ignoring these other details.
+In real pin cab situations, this rarely happens, so I'm pretty comfortable in my own builds ignoring the combined limit and just sticking to the 800mA-per-port rule.

 ### Lamp outputs (power board)